davidknight00/stockInfinity/deliverables/deliverable_1.md

 information with the user's best interest being the highest priority, share holders and executives have no say in the information that is provided to the user.

-Initial Customer Segment:
+**Initial Customer Segments:**
-  College Students
+  - College Students
-  Homeowners
+  - Homeowners
-  Parents
+  - Parents
-  Beginner Investors
+  - Beginner Investors
-  Intermediate Investors
+  - Intermediate Investors
-  Hobbiest Investors
+  - Hobbiest Investors
-  Expert Financial Consultants/Advisors
+  - Expert Financial Consultants/Advisors
-  Mechanical Engineer
+  - Mechanical Engineer

 ## 3. Interview Summaries